 This course advances the students' understanding of the computer as an artist's tool.
 Building on previous courses in drawing, concept development and introductory computer aided design; students will be asked to generate a number of expressive solutions that address specific illustrative problems, both technical and creative.
 Emphasis will be placed on meeting deadlines, use of applicable rendering techniques, application of appropriate typography and professional presentation methods.
 As part of this course, students will be given the opportunity to develop their digital illustration skills by exploring numerous tools and techniques to obtain desired results, including Dynamic Digital Illustration will concentrate on advertising illustrations using vector-based applications and explore graphic designs for products and apparel.
-Editorial Illustration will explore various conceptual illustrators and their visions.
-Graphic Illustration will concentrate on the application of design elements in a stylized illustration.
+Editorial Illustration will explore various conceptual illustration.
 Attention to detail and rendering techniques will be emphasized and refined.
-Illustration for Multimedia & Web will help students products vector-based computergenerated compositions for use in print, web sites, and multimedia products.
+Illustration for Multimedia & Web will help students produce vector-based computergenerated compositions for use in print, web sites, and multimedia products.